ahmadkh1995/6DOF_MobileRobotic_arm/README.md

  ### Test the Kinect360 configuration by running an example

- inside the OpenNI library :
+Inside the OpenNI library :

        $ cd OpenNI/Platform/Linux/Bin/x64-Release/
        $ ./Sample-NiUserTracker